LPhD/Jess/docs/source/slicing.rst

 	• Effect on Semantic Unit: The result additionally contains all non-function-like preDefineStatements.
 	• Hint: Makes the SU bigger (with a potentially very big overhead), but guarantees that all needed non-function-like preDefineStatements are there.
 Low precision, maximum recall.

-• Include variability information
+• addVariabilityInformation
 	• Explanation: After the analysis is finished, look for variability implementations that affect the Semantic Unit.
 This is helpfull if you would like to know the variability information of all statements in the Semantic Unit.
 Activation does not trigger further analyses.
 	• Effect on Semantic Unit: The result additionally contains all (directly connected via a 'VARIABILITY' edge) surrounding #ifdefs.

-• Include comments
+• addAssociatedComments
 	• Explanation: After the analysis is finished, look for comments for the included code and add them to the result.
 Activation does not trigger further analyses.
 	• Effect on Semantic Unit: The result additionally contains all (directly connected via a 'COMMENTS' edge) belonging comments.

 **Output formats:**

-• Generate only AST
+• generateOnlyAST
 	• Explanation: The resulting slice contains only AST elements to clarify the illustration.
 This has no effect on the Semantic Unit identification process.

-• Generate only visible code
+• generateOnlyVisibleCode
 	• Explanation: The resulting slice contains only top level AST statements (the statements that contain the lines of code as you see them when you are programming).
 This has no effect on the Semantic Unit identification process.
 This option is mandatory if you would like to use the patch creator script.

-• Show only structural edges
+• showOnlyStructuralEdges
 	• Explanation: The resulting slice contains only 'IS_AST_PARENT', 'IS_FILE_OF', 'IS_FUNCTION_OF_AST', 'IS_PARENT_DIR_OF', 'VARIABILITY', 'DECLARES', 'INCLUDES', 'IS_HEADER_OF', 'COMMENTS' edges to clarify the illustration.
 This has no effect on the Semantic Unit identification process.

-• Plot graph
+• plotGraph
 	• Explanation: The resulting slice is plotted as graph in *.png format.
 This has no effect on the Semantic Unit identification process, but can take a lot of time for bigger slices.